HVAC Permit Requirements in Washington, DC

 Frequently Asked Questions

-Estimated permit fees for HVAC / Furnace projects in Washington, DC range from $90 – $300.
+Estimated permit fees for HVAC projects range from $90 – $1,200.
 Fees vary based on project scope and valuation.

-Typical approval time for HVAC / Furnace permits in Washington is 5 business days.
+Typical approval time for HVAC permits is 5 business days.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.